-3.1.89 Development of an exception site will only be supported where there is robust evidence of local housing need.
+3.1.94 Development of a rural exception site will only be supported where there is robust evidence of local housing need.
 The Council has developed its preferred approach to local housing surveys but other evidence may be considered to support exception site development including Neighbourhood Plans and information from the Council's Homesearch register.
 Tenure mix, unit sizes and scale of development will be dictated by the robust and timely evidence of local need.